 Doing without electricity and getting large quantities of foods prepared quickly for cooking, canning, freezing or dehydrating is possible with a wide variety of hand powered kitchen tools.

 Home Canning Equipment & Supplies

-To quickly prepare fruits, vegetables and meat for the preservation process, specialty tools such as apple peelers, cherry pitters, bean stringers, pea shellers and sauce makers are found in the homestead kitchen.
+To quickly prepare fruits, vegetables and meat for the preservation process, specialty tools such as cherry pitters, bean stringers, pea shellers, apple peelers, and sauce makers are found in the homestead kitchen.

 Make your own jerky, fruit roll ups and yogurt right at home.
-An economical and easy way to preserve your fresh fruits, vegetables and meat is through the process of dehydration.
+Dried foods require less storage space.Dehydration is an easy way to preserve your fresh fruits, vegetables and meat.
 Most of our dehydrators can be expanded to fit your needs by adding trays.

 Foods with low acidity must be canned at a temperature above boiling which requires a pressure canner.
 Foods that must be pressure canned include most vegetables, meat, and poultry.